Djan88/WM_new/wp-content/plugins/theme-switcha/readme.txt

 > Develop themes privately behind the scenes
 > Enable your visitors to switch themes

-There are many theme-switch plugins but none of them provide the simplicity, performance, and reliability that I require for my own sites.
+There are many theme-switcher plugins but none of them provide the simplicity, performance, and reliability that I require for my own sites.
 So I wrote my own plugin using the WP API and kept the plugin as focused and solid as possible.
 Only essential theme-switching features have been added, along with a simple yet informative UI.
 This gives you a consistent, quality theme-switching experience that you can optionally share with your visitors.

 > Switch to an alternate theme for preview or development while visitors use the default theme :)